7000-series (CTA)

-The 7000-series is a series of rail car for the Chicago "L".
-The base order is for 400 cars and will be used to replace the 2600-series cars, dating back to the 1980s, which are currently assigned to the Blue, Brown, and Orange Lines.
-If the Chicago Transit Authority (CTA) ordered the additional 446 cars, these cars would replace the 3200-series cars, dating back to the early 1990s, which are currently assigned to the Blue and Brown Lines.
+The 7000-series of rail cars was ordered by the Chicago Transit Authority (CTA) for the Chicago "L".
+The base order is for 400 cars and will be used to replace the 1980s-vintage 2600-series cars, currently assigned to the Blue, Brown, and Orange Lines.
+If the CTA ordered the additional 446 cars, these would replace the 3200-series cars from the early 1990s, which are currently assigned to the Blue and Brown Lines.
 Including all options, which is a total of 846 cars, the order will cost $1.3 billion.

 The contract called for ten prototypes to be delivered by October 2019.
-If the rail cars prove to be acceptable, then full production cars would be delivered starting in October 2020, at a rate of 10 cars per month.
+If the rail cars proved to be acceptable, then full production cars would be delivered starting in October 2020, at a rate of 10 cars per month.
 The cost per car is approximately $1.58 million.
-Prototypes for testing were delivered in August 2020; the base order is to be delivered by 2024.
+Prototypes for testing were delivered in August 2020, and the base order is to be delivered by 2026.

-According to the CTA, when the 7000-series cars enter service, the Chicago "L" will have one of the youngest fleets of any U.S. transit system, with its fleet being an average of 13 years old.
-For comparison, the average age of rapid transit trains will be 27 years for Boston, 25 years for the District of Columbia, 22 years for New York City, and 18 years for San Francisco.
+According to the CTA, when the 7000-series cars fully rollout and are in service, the Chicago "L" will have one of the youngest fleets of any U.S. transit system, with its fleet being an average of 13 years old.
+For comparison, the average age of rapid transit trains will be 27 years in Boston, 25 years in the District of Columbia, 22 years in New York City, and 18 years in San Francisco.
 Ten cars in the 7000-series began testing revenue service on April 21, 2021.

 Features

-Each 7000-series rail car will feature 37 to 38 seats, and is a hybrid of the 3200-series and 5000-series.
-The 5000-series train cars are equipped with AC propulsion; interior security cameras, interior readouts, interior maps GPS, glow-in-the-dark evacuation signs, operator-controlled ventilation systems.
+Each 7000-series rail car features 37 to 38 seats, and is a hybrid of the 3200-series and 5000-series.
+The 7000-series train cars are equipped with AC propulsion; interior security cameras, interior readouts, interior GPS maps, glow-in-the-dark evacuation signs, operator-controlled ventilation systems.
 AC propulsion allows for smoother acceleration, lower operational costs, less wear and tear, and greater energy efficiency.
 In particular, AC propulsion can take advantage of regenerative braking, meaning the train returns excess energy to the third rail as it slows down.
+An improved suspension system offers passengers a smoother ride.
 LED screens give real-time transit information to passengers.
 LCD screens, installed near the doors, display real-time surveillance footage of riders in order to deter crime.

 In the 7000-series, the design and arrangement of seats were modified to improve ergonomics and increase leg room.
 In addition, because the seats are attached to the side of the train using a diagonal pole rather than a vertical one to the floor, cleaning the train will be easier.
-However, seats will still be a combination of fabric and plastic.
-Compared to the 5000-series, there will be more front and back-facing seats.
-Enhanced air conditioning will circulate air more efficiently during hot summer days.
-Laser sensors above the doors will count the number of passengers, allowing the CTA to track passenger volumes and change its schedules accordingly.
+However, seats are still a combination of fabric and plastic.
+Compared to the 5000-series, there are more front and back-facing seats.
+Enhanced air conditioning circulates air more efficiently during hot summer days.
+Laser sensors above the doors counts the number of passengers, allowing the CTA to track passenger volumes and change its schedules accordingly.
+Door sensors also help the trains adjust to the heights of station platforms.